sseleznevqa/locatine/README.md

 Locatine will try to find it by those two words.
 If the id is really uniq it will return the desired element.

+Right now there is a Locatine Naming App that is in pending review status in the Chrome extension shop.
+This app is for creating good locatine locators.

+If you wanna try it before it is published - code is in the app folder of this repository.

 **NOTE!
 Locatine locators case insensitive.**

 **NOTE!
 Locatine does not count text while looking for element.**